rajulamsal124/todo/README.md

 ## 🎨 Styling

-We use a combination of Tailwind CSS and custom CSS:
+I use a combination of Tailwind CSS and custom CSS for styling:

 ```css
 /* Custom CSS Variables */